Barca boss Xavi praises 'spectacularly good' Dest after Valencia win

 Barcelona coach Xavi had nothing but praise for Sergino Dest after the full-back put in a solid performance during the side's 4-1 drubbing of Valencia on Sunday.

-The Catalans bounced back from their midweek Europa League draw with Napoli by running riot at Mestalla, with Pierre-Emerick Aubameyang netting twice on his first Liga start to open his Blaugrana account.
+The Catalans bounced back from their midweek Europa League draw with Napoli by running riot at Mestalla, with Pierre-Emerick Aubameyang netting a hat-trick on his first Liga start to open his Blaugrana account.

 There were plenty of bright spots across the pitch for the visitors, with Dest and Pedri in particular catching Xavi's eye.